-Building-related illnesses are a group of disorders whose cause is linked to the environment of modern airtight, energy-efficient buildings (see Overview of Environmental Lung Diseases).
-Such buildings are characterized by sealed windows and dependence on heating, ventilation, and air conditioning systems for circulation of air.
+Building-related illnesses are a group of disorders whose cause is linked to the environment of modern airtight, energy-efficient buildings.
+Such buildings are characterized by sealed windows and dependence on heating, ventilation, and air conditioning (HVAC) systems for circulation of air.
 Most cases occur in nonindustrial office buildings, but illnesses can occur in apartment buildings, single-family homes, schools, museums, and libraries.

 Building-related illnesses can be

 Specific building-related illnesses are those illnesses for which a link between building-related exposure and illness is proved.
 Examples include

 Inhalational fever is a fever caused by exposure to organic (made of materials that contain carbon and are part of living organisms) aerosols or dusts.
 Metal fumes and polymer fumes can also cause fever.
 The term organic dust toxic syndrome has been used to encompass the flu-like symptoms that occur in people exposed to organic dust that is contaminated with bacteria.
 Toxic pneumonitis is a commonly used but less specific term.
 Symptoms include fever, headache, and a general feeling of illness.
 Symptoms start within 4 to 12 hours after exposure.